 To prepare: when you first get a new banneton, spray the inside with water, pour in some rice flour and tap tap flour all around the inside of it, moving the banneton around to move the flour.
 Then let it dry, creating a dried layer of flour inside the banneton.
 You will still need to add extra flour every time you use it but this gives you a good non stick base.
 If you use a brotform banneton, just sprinkle some rice flour in and smooth it round the inside.

 *Oven proof pan with a lid, my personal choice is 26cm diameter round or 30cm oval enamel roasting pans with lids, mine are made by Falcon.
 I also have 20cm round small pans for smaller loaves, they are not a huge necessity, but they are very cute!
-Cast iron is not necessary
+Cast iron is not necessary but can be used.

 *Good quality parchment baking paper (not waxed or greaseproof paper, it will stick to your loaves)